Learning ACT and Associated Resources

 - Learning ACT Resource Guide

-If you want to learn more about ACT and the resources available, you can download a free copy of the Learning ACT Resource Guide, an e-book that provides a regular updates list of resources to help you along your journey of learning ACT.
+Every year, we update the Learning ACT Resource Guide, an e-book that provides a huge list of resources from around the web that will help you along your journey of learning ACT.

 Values In Therapy: A Clinician’s Guide to Helping Clients Explore Values, Increase Psychological Flexibility, and Live a More Meaningful Life